 They have the ability to think far and wide on a variety of topics, and that’s actually what makes them such great problem solvers too.

 This is a major strength in a number of different areas in life.

-We tend to be more creative, while still maintain our analytical side and that’s a rare quality in a person overall.
+We tend to be more creative, while still maintaining our analytical side, and that’s a rare quality in a person overall.

 It helps us think in unique ways, which can be a huge asset.

 Most INTJs are confident, but not in a showy way.
 They love who they are and feel great about themselves without feeling the need to throw it in anyone’s face.